full-of-foo/mean_todo/README.md

 ## One M.E.A.N.
 Todo App :trollface:

-Playing around with the Mongo, Express, Angular and Node stack for the lolz :+1:
+Playing around with the Mongo, Express, Angular and Node stack for fun :+1: